Finding and Evaluating Sources (Critical Analysis)

 When you are doing your Works Cited or other bibliography if using a different style such as APA, you will need to know the author, title of the article, name of the magazine, newspaper, or journal it was originally printed in, the publication information or URL and date.

-ALL PHSC students have access to our electronic library resources.
+All PHSC students have access to our electronic library resources.
 There is a direct link from within Canvas.
 From the Modules page, click Electronic Library Resources on the left sidebar.
-You then click on the blue button that says open in another page.
+You then click on the blue button that says "open on another page."

-The Subject list is good place to start to search all databases that might have information on your topic.
+The subject list is a good place to start to search all databases that might have information on your topic.
 Look carefully to see what information is asked for on the page.
 Use the little arrows to scroll for choices where indicated.

 Be sure to limit the dates of sources to get the most recent information when appropriate.
 Information on some topics could easily be outdated very quickly.

-Use of quotation marks tells the search engine to find both words together.
-For example, a search of the keywords Egyptian mummies could yield source for mummies from South America and elsewhere, but “Egyptian mummies” should give results only for mummies that are Egyptian.
+The use of quotation marks tells the search engine to find both words together.
+For example, a search of the keywords Egyptian mummies could yield sources for mummies from South America and elsewhere, but “Egyptian mummies” should give results only for mummies that are Egyptian.

 Remember that a Boolean search could be helpful.
-Boolean words are AND, OR, NOT.
+Boolean words are AND, OR and NOT.
 Note that they are capitalized.
-Some search engines will automatically insert the Boolean AND when there are two keywords entered, but sometimes you could try to include on your own.
+Some search engines will automatically insert the Boolean AND when there are two keywords entered, but sometimes you could try to include them on your own.
 If you wanted information on all mummies except Egyptian mummies, you could search mummies NOT Egyptian.

 Filtering is critical to find sources both in the databases and in any internet research.

-Remember that Electronic Library Resources are set up so that you can search by specific database listed alphabetically, by category in the Subject list and also by database type (i.e. digital or video databases etc.)
+Remember that the Electronic Library Resources are set up so that you can search by specific database listed alphabetically, by category in the Subject list and also by database type (i.e. digital or video databases, etc.)

 Internet Sources